 Fashion is the most popular e-Commerce product

-Fashion is the most popular e-Commerce product in Canada, followed by electronics and media.
+Fashion is the most popular e-commerce product in Canada, followed by electronics and media.
 The most popular online clothing stores in ranked order are Gap Canada, Hudson’s Bay Company, Amazon Canada, Zara, and Walmart.
-By 2025, Statista predicts fashion e-Commerce will show an annual growth rate of 15.45%, with the average revenue per user (ARPU) reaching up to US$851.91.
+By 2025, Statista predicts fashion e-commerce will show an annual growth rate of 15.45%, with the average revenue per user (ARPU) reaching up to C$1157.

-Amazon’s subsidiary, Amazon Canada, is the largest e-Commerce market in Canada, with its 2020 net sales reaching US$ 7,136 million.
+Amazon’s subsidiary, Amazon Canada, is the largest e-commerce market in Canada, with its 2020 net sales reaching C$ 9,692 million.
 The website receives about 32.08 million unique visits per month, over 60% of which come through direct website searches.
-At the end of the fourth quarter in 2020, the Amazon reported a sales revenue of US$125.6 billion.
-In 2018, Amazon Canada reported Canadian small and medium-sized business collectively accumulated over $900 million in sales.
+At the end of the fourth quarter of 2020, Amazon reported a sales revenue of C$170.5 billion.
+In 2018, Amazon Canada reported that Canadian small and medium-sized businesses collectively accumulated over $900 million in sales.

 The following two most profitable stores, Walmart Canada and Costco Canada, earned $2.3 billion and $1.6 billion, respectively, in revenue.

-In 2021, Over 30% of retail e-Commerce takes place on mobile devices
+In 2022, almost 40% of retail e-commerce took place on mobile devices

-In Canada, about 34% of retail e-Commerce occurs via mobile devices.
-Statista estimated that in 2020, mobile device e-Commerce purchases accounted for US$20 billion in revenue, whereas desktop e-Commerce reached up to US$57 billion in revenue.
-The practice of conducting e-Commerce through mobile devices is known as m-Commerce.
+In Canada, about 37% of retail e-commerce occurred via mobile devices in 2022.
+Statista estimated that in 2020, mobile device e-commerce purchases accounted for C$27 billion in revenue, whereas desktop e-commerce reached up to C$77 billion in revenue.
+The practice of conducting e-commerce through mobile devices is known as m-commerce.

 Twenty percent of Canadian online shoppers use PayPal

-Almost 60% of Canadians use traditional credits cards for their payment method of choice in e-Commerce transactions.
-About 20% of Canadian e-Commerce users pay via PayPal, an online payment system provider.
-Other popular electronic payment methods (or eWallets) in Canada include Apple Pay Canada, Google Play Canada, Samsung Pay Canada, and Alipay. eWallet usage is expected to increase, as the US International Trade Commission expects 27% of online payments, by 2025, to take place via eWallets.
+Almost 60% of Canadians use traditional credit cards as their preferred payment method in e-commerce transactions.
+About 20% of Canadian e-commerce users pay via PayPal, an online payment system provider.
+Other popular electronic payment methods (or e-wallets) in Canada include Apple Pay Canada, Google Play Canada, Samsung Pay Canada, and Alipay. e-wallet usage is expected to increase, as the US International Trade Commission expects 27% of online payments to take place via e-wallets by 2025.

 Mobile payment has become more popular in recent years due to its fast and convenient nature, especially for online shopping.
 As many consumers choose to have their computer remember their login credentials, the check-out process can occur in a matter of seconds.

-Older users feel more uncomfortable making online purchases compared to younger demographics
+Older users are less comfortable making online purchases than younger demographics

-With the ease brought forth by eWallets, comes suspicion as well.
-Older demographics are more comfortable using traditional methods of payments due to security concerns.
-However, eWallet services have been shown to be just as safe as regular credit card methods.
+With the ease brought forth by e-wallets, comes suspicion as well.
+Older demographics are more comfortable using traditional methods of payment due to security concerns.
+However, e-wallet services have been shown to be just as safe as regular credit card methods.
 These systems use tokenization, a data security mechanism that temporarily substitutes important data with an undecipherable string of details.
 Only once the payment is accepted by a secure financial services provider are the values uncovered.

-eWallets are most common amidst younger generations, with about 57% of the Canadian population, ages 18-34 storing personal financial information in a mobile app or e-Commerce site.
-The number is similar to Canadians ages 35-44, where 51% store their data in m-Commerce apps.
+E-wallets are most common among younger generations, with about 57% of the Canadian population, ages 18-34 storing personal financial information in a mobile app or e-Commerce site.
+The number is similar to Canadians ages 35-44, where 51% store their data in m-commerce apps.

 Sixty percent of online purchases are made by 18% of online shoppers

-An average of 16.6 online purchases was made by Canadians in 2019.
+On average, Canadians made 16.6 online purchases per person in 2019.
 About 8% of Canadian online shoppers were in the hyper elite category, purchasing over 41 items online in one year and 10% were in the hyper category, purchasing 25-40 items.
 About 6% of Canadian online shoppers only shopped online once.

 About 95% of e-merchants who sell through social media do so through Facebook